sherryyy19/agentic-ai-chatbot/README.md

    `pip install pipenv`

-2. Install Dependencies with Pipenv:
+2. Use this command to load environment variables: `pipenv shell`

-   `langchain_groq` `langchain_openai` `langchain_community` `langgraph`
+### .env File

-3. Use this command to load environment variables: `pipenv shell`
+Create a .env file to store your private API keys for Groq, Tavily, and OpenAI.
 ### Phase-1 (Create AI Agent)

-1. Setup API Keys for Groq, Tavily, and OpenAI.
+1. Create an ai_agent.py file, Setup LLM Tools and AI Agent with Search Tool Functionality.
-2. Setup LLM Tools.
+2. Install these Dependencies with Pipenv:
-3. Setup AI Agent with Search Tool Functionality.
+   `langchain_groq` `langchain_openai` `langchain_community` `langgraph`

 ### Phase-2 (Setup Backend with FastAPI)